-Many people do, and they also love the fact that they get to have a latte-looking drink at home without owning an espresso machine.
+Many people do.
+They also love the fact that they get to have a latte-looking drink at home without owning an espresso machine.

 - Honey.
 You need 1 tablespoon of raw honey per cup, which is around 0.7 oz (20 grams).

 - Vanilla Syrup.
 1 tablespoon of Vanilla syrup is the amount you’re going to need.

 I use Monin’s Vanilla Syrup and I’m pretty happy with its taste when added to lattes.
 You can check it out on Amazon here, if you’re interested.

 It’s worth noting that you can substitute the vanilla syrup with a teaspoon of pure vanilla extract.